omeka/Omeka/readme.txt

-The documents contained in these directories are part of Omeka.
+The files contained in these directories are part of Omeka.
 Copyright (C) 2008-2011 Roy Rosenzweig Center for History and New Media

 This program is free software: you can redistribute it and/or modify it under